Profile of Dr. M. Abdulaha-Al-Baquy

 3. Bachelor of Science in Agriculture (Honours), 2010

-Hajee Mohammad Danesh Science and Technology University, Dinajpur, Bangladesh
+Hajee Mohammad Danesh Science and Technology University (HSTU), Dinajpur, Bangladesh

 PROFESSIONAL EXPERIENCES

-Department of Soil Science, Hajee Mohammad Danesh Science and Technology University, Dinajpur
+Hajee Mohammad Danesh Science and Technology University (HSTU), Dinajpur, Bangladesh

 July 11, 2020 to Present

-Department of Soil Science, Hajee Mohammad Danesh Science and Technology University, Dinajpur
+Hajee Mohammad Danesh Science and Technology University (HSTU), Dinajpur, Bangladesh

 July 11, 2019 to July 10, 2020